skiptools/skip-ui/README.md

 1. Find unimplemented API.
 Unimplemented API will either be within `#if !SKIP` blocks, or will be marked with `@available(*, unavailable)`.
 Note that most unimplemented `View` modifiers are in the `View.swift` source file.
 1. Write an appropriate Compose implementation.
 See [Implementation Strategy](#implementation-strategy) below.
+1. Add a compiled Swift wrapper to SkipFuseUI.
-1. Write tests and/or showcase code to exercise your component.
+1. Write Showcase code to exercise your component.
 See [Tests](#tests).
 1. [Submit a PR](https://github.com/skiptools/skip-ui/pulls).

 Other forms of contributions such as test cases, comments, and documentation are also welcome!

 ## Tests

-SkipUI utilizes a combination of unit tests, UI tests, and basic snapshot tests in which the snapshots are converted into ASCII art for easy processing.

-Perhaps the most common way to test SkipUI's support for a SwiftUI component, however, is through the [Skip Showcase app](https://github.com/skiptools/skipapp-showcase).
+The most common way to test SkipUI's support for a SwiftUI component is through the [Skip Showcase](https://github.com/skiptools/skipapp-showcase) and [Skip Showcase Fuse](https://github.com/skiptools/skipapp-showcase-fuse) apps.
 Whenever you add or update support for a visible element of SwiftUI, make sure there is a showcase view that exercises the element.
 This not only gives us a mechanism to test appearance and behavior, but the showcase app becomes a demonstration of supported SwiftUI components on Android over time.

 ## Implementation Strategy

-### Code Transformations
+### SkipLite Code Transformations

 SkipUI does not work in isolation.
-It depends on transformations the [skip](https://source.skip.tools/skip) transpiler plugin makes to SwiftUI code.
+When used from Skip Lite transpiled Swift, it depends on transformations the [skip](https://source.skip.tools/skip) plugin makes to SwiftUI code.
 And while Skip generally strives to write Kotlin that is similar to hand-crafted code, these SwiftUI transformations are not something you'd want to write yourself.
 Before discussing SkipUI's implementation, let's explore them.

 Both SwiftUI and Compose are declarative UI frameworks.
 Both have mechanisms to track state and automatically re-render when state changes.
 SwiftUI models user interface elements with `View` objects, however, while Compose models them with `@Composable` functions.
 The Skip transpiler must therefore translate your code defining a `View` graph into `@Composable` function calls.
 This involves two primary transformations: